The Medical Technology, Innovation and Design Master‘s is a one-year course for people who want to improve the future of healthcare.

 We are looking for candidates who are highly self-motivated, passionate about developing medical technology and able to communicate ideas effectively to others.

-In addition to your on-line application, we will ask you to submit a personal statement and a short video.
-You'll also need to submit 2 academic references.
+In addition to your on-line application, you'll need to submit a personal statement along with 2 academic references.

 Please include the required paperwork showing your first degree and your IELTS English language test score (if you are a non-native English speaker) with your application.
 Without these, your application may be delayed.